-- 1. Select an added user from the list and click Modify. - 2.
+- 1. Left-click to select the user from the list and click Modify - 2.
 Modify the User Name, Level or Password. - 3.
 In the Basic Permission field and Camera Configuration field, you can check or uncheck the permissions. - 4.
-Click OK to finish the user modification.
+Click to finish the user modification.

-Figure 6-44 Modify a User
+Figure 6-45 Modify a User